 Those of us who use makeup, we really must make sure that the makeup is removed thoroughly.
 Certain makeup ingredients clog pores.
 You can compare your cosmetic ingredients against our checklist here.

 Do make sure that you use a water-based moisturiser, also known as hydrators/hydrating serums.
 We have a hyaluronic acid serum that Cream-based moisturiser are more likely to clog pores.

 For moderate acne and severe acne, you can use Skinlycious Clear Skin Essential Starter Kit.
-The starter kit will have two different types of spot treatments – acids-based Glow Exfoliant and vitamins-based Blemish Corrector.
+The starter kit will have two different types of spot treatments – acid-based Glow Exfoliant and vitamin-based Clarifying Serum.
 You can use either spot treatment that suit you best or use all as a 4 step routine.
 For teens/tweens, pregnant, allergic to aspirin, try to avoid acid-based spot treatment.
 However, if after 3 months of using Skinlycious’ products and you are not seeing significant improvements, we recommend you see a dermatologist, where the doctor might most probably prescribe antibiotics/isotretinoin/topical retinoids to help in your condition.
 You can use our products together with the dr’s prescribed medication.
 Topical retinoids can only be used at night as they are photo-sensitive.
 Don’t use topical retinoids with our spot treatments.
 Just replace topical retinoids with the spot treatments at night.
 In the day, you can still use our spot treatments.
 You can listen/see how Jun Qi cleared his severe acne with just Skinlycious products.
 See a dermatologist before scars form!